 The CDW Workplace Assessor you use might work for a partner organisation, or you can have one of your own officers accredited as a CDW Workplace Assessor.
 To have one of your own officers accredited, do the following.
 Identify a leading CDW (with at least 5-years' experience) to become your CDW Workplace Assessor.
 Large organisations should have more than one CDW Workplace Assessor, to reduce the potential for conflict of interest.
 It makes sense for your organisation's CDW Workplace Assessor to also be the organisation's CDW Human Resource officer - the person who trains, mentors, and assesses CDWs.
-The candidate to become your CDW Workplace Assessor certificate.
+The candidate to become your CDW Workplace Assessor will need to complete NATTB assessor training and obtain a NATTB assessor certificate.
 The CDW Workplace Assessor also needs to download the CDW Workplace Assessor handbook (this handbook) from pngcdwstandard.com, and learn how to put it into practice.
 This handbook is also the training coursebook for the Level 3 Unit 'CDW Workplace Assessor'.